input-output-hk/plutus-pioneer-program/docs/week6.rst

 Then, we use a function *find* which is from the Haskell prelude, in module *Data.List*.
 The *find* function takes a predicate and a list and *Maybe* returns one element of that list that satisfies the predicate.

-The function used in the predicate is defined as a helper function.
+The function used in the predicate is defined as the helper function *f*.

 .. code:: haskell